 Today the city retains its Roman street pattern, with Northgate Street and Bridge Street heading north to south, and Eastgate Street and Watergate Street leading east to west.
 Chester’s ancient walls are also virtually intact, with parts following the Roman route and a section heading west and south to the river added in medieval times, probably by the middle 12th century.
 They provide a fascinating two mile circular route – photographers can take advantage of excellent views into the city from the main gates (which span the four main streets) or they can also look outwards to the distant Welsh hills.

-The Rows, the only example of their kind in the UK, are another medieval creation – they can be seen in the picture of the buildings at The Cross, towards the bottom of this post.
+The Rows, the only example of their kind in the UK, are another medieval creation.
 Their origin is still a mystery, but it’s possible the properties were built on top of the ruins of earlier Roman structures.
 Now they provide shelter on rainy days and are very popular with shoppers, particularly on Bridge Street and Eastgate Street.
 The Rows on Watergate Street probably provide a more authentic historic feel for photographers – many of the buildings are older, the ceiling heights vary from property to property and there is an atmospheric interplay of shadow and light looking along the pathway within each Row.

 There are many other attractive and historic properties to photograph in the city, such as St. Michael’s Buildings, with their imposing half-timbered façade; the 17th century Boot Inn on Eastgate Street; the 13th century Three Old Arches on Bridge Street and Chester Town Hall, opened in 1869 and designed Gothic Revival style.

-One of the city’s most attractive properties is the ornate half-timbered building at The Cross (seen above), the staggered junction where the four Roman streets of Chester meet.
+One of the city’s most attractive properties is the ornate half-timbered building at The Cross (pictured top of page), the staggered junction where the four Roman streets of Chester meet.
 Located at the corner of Eastgate Street and Bridge Street it looks truly Elizabethan, but is in fact an example of superb Victorian architecture and dates from 1888.
 You can get a great shot of this from Row level near the Victoria pub on Watergate Street.

 And, of course, there are a host of other wonderful places to photograph in Chester, including the Cathedral – but more about these in an another post.